The best morning routine sets you up for the day with confidence.

 It takes two months (or 66 days) to turn a new behavior into a habit.

 According to Neuroscientists, the brain starts working less and less as habits form.
 Habit-making behaviors are traced to the basal ganglia, a part of the brain pivotal with our emotions.
 Decisions are made in the prefrontal cortex.

 Once a new behavior becomes a habit (and no longer needs to go through the prefrontal cortex), the decision-making part of our brain goes into sleep mode.

 In other words, it takes time to get into habits.
 But don’t get discouraged.

-Actions to take: Try creating a habit loop.
-Here’s how it works:
+What to do: Try creating a habit loop.

 It’s a three-part process that’ll help make your new habits stick: